quynquyn/lessons/_lessons/class2pt/lesson03.md

 >
 > P2: **When do you finish?**
 >
-> Person 1: **At 5:30 p.m.
-So let’s meet at 5:45 –for dinner?**
+> Person 1: **At 5:30 PM.
+So let’s meet at 5:45 – for dinner?**
 >
 > P2: **Sounds great!**

 Person 2: **I want to meet Kurt on Saturday and he thinks that’s great idea.
-Kurt gets up at 7:30AM and then he goes to his Taekwondo lesson at 9:00.
+Kurt gets up at 7:30 AM and then he goes to his Taekwondo lesson at 9:00.
 At 11:00 he doesn’t have time because he starts school at that time and he finishes school at 5:30 PM.
 At 5:45 he meets me for dinner.**

 *Quero encontrar Kurt no sábado e ele acha que é uma ótima idéia.
 Kurt se levanta às 7h30 da manhã e então ele vai para sua aula de Taekwondo às 9. Às 11:00, ele não tem tempo porque começa a escola naquela hora e ele termina a escola às 17h30 da tarde. Às 17h45 ele se encontra comigo para jantar.*